-This paper makes three contributions.
-First, a secondlevel assessment of proficiency is proposed and shown to improve the discriminability and calibration of AAT-based FLA models.
+This letter makes three contributions.
+First, a second-level assessment of proficiency is proposed and shown to improve the discriminability and calibration of AAT-based FLA models.
 Second, the usefulness of the four features used by the SLA model is investigated.
-Finally, the paper proposes that the AUC-ROC and ECE metrics can be used together to more comprehensively evaluate PSA models.
+Finally, the letter proposes that the AUC-ROC and ECE metrics can be used together to more comprehensively evaluate PSA models.